ifwe/bruce/doc/dev_info.md

 4. Push your changes to your cloned repository.
-Once you like how your changes are functioning in your locally cloned repo, it's time to [push them back up](https://help.github.com/articles/pushing-to-a-remote) to your cloned repo on GitHub.
+Once you like how your changes are functioning in your locally cloned repo, it's time to [push them back up](https://help.github.com/articles/pushing-to-a-remote) to your forked repo on GitHub.

 5. [Create a pull request](https://help.github.com/articles/using-pull-requests)
 to the master branch of the bruce repository.